coding-for-reproducible-research/CfRR_Courses/individual_modules/Introduction_to_Markdown_in_R/4c_RMarkdown_Components_Formatted_Text.md

 }
 ```

+You can get the metadata for a research output in the above format by locating its Google Scholar entry, clicking `Cite` and selecting `BibTeX`.
+This can then be copy and pasted into your own BibTex file.

 With your BibTeX file saved in the same directory as your `.Rmd` file, you can then embed references into your R Markdown document by pointing to the `.bib` file in the YAML header using the `bibliography` YAML key, and using the citation key syntax in-text to pull a specific reference from the `.bib` file.
 For example:

 ```rmarkdown